 Check out the photos below to see how past patients have benefited from synkinesis procedures performed by Dr. Azizzadeh.

 Static suspension, or static sling, is a procedure used to improve facial symmetry in patients with facial paralysis and synkinesis, particularly in the mouth and laugh line area.
-Plus, static sling has been shown to help an individual minimize some of the most difficult side effects of facial paralysis, such as drooling and biting of the inner gum.
+The procedure has been shown to help a patient minimize drooling, biting of the inner gum, and other side effects of facial paralysis and synkinesis.

-Dr. Azizzadeh uses sutures or tensor fascia lata (autologous tendon) from the patient’s outer thigh.
-If tensor fascia is utilized, strips of the tendon are attached to the corner of the mouth on the through a small facelift incision.
-Dr. Azizzadeh uses endoscopic technology to minimize the quantity and size of incisions, and he is an expert in performing static suspension surgery using the tensor fascia lata.
-Because the muscle used to create the sling is from the patient’s own body, there is less chance of rejection.
+To perform a static suspension procedure for Facial Synkinesis treatment, Dr. Azizzadeh uses sutures or tensor fascia lata (autologous tendon) from his patient’s outer thigh.
+If tensor fascia is utilized, strips of the tendon are attached to the corner of the mouth via a small facelift incision.
+Dr. Azizzadeh uses endoscopic technology to minimize the quantity and size of incisions.
+The muscle used to create the sling is from the patient’s own body, and there is only a minor chance that the body will reject it.

-Another option for static sling surgery is to use freeze-dried, acellular human dermis known as Alloderm.
-Dr. Azizzadeh has experienced great success with Alloderm over the years and a benefit to this procedure is that there is no need for a second incision to get muscle to harvest, such as in the leg for the tensor fascia lata procedure.
+Another option for Partial Facial Paralysis Synkinesis surgery is to use freeze-dried, acellular human dermis known as Alloderm.
+Dr. Azizzadeh has experienced great success with Alloderm over the years.
+One of the benefits of using this Facial Synkinesis treatment is that there is no need for a second incision to harvest muscle.

 One of the most common side effects of synkinesis and partial synkinesis is involuntary eyelid closure when smiling, laughing, or opening the mouth.
 In some cases, this can be treated with a modified blepharoplasty, or eyelid surgery.
-Depending on your unique situation, Dr. Azizzadeh can customize a treatment plan to help restore normal eyelid function and address your specific needs.
+Depending on your unique situation, Dr. Azizzadeh can customize a Partial Facial Paralysis Synkinesis surgery treatment plan to help restore normal eyelid function and address your specific needs.

 Dr. Azizzadeh can also perform an asymmetric facelift and/or neck lift to improve facial symmetry and minimize the visible effects of facial paralysis and synkinesis.
 He tailors the facelift to the individual in order to address specific areas affected by synkinesis and obtain optimal aesthetic results.